Cyclone Nivar

-Very Severe Cyclonic Storm Nivar (Note: The name was suggested by Iran which means 'light' in Persian.) (/nɪˈvɑːr/) was a tropical cyclone which brought severe impacts to portions of Tamil Nadu and Andhra Pradesh in late November 2020.
+Very Severe Cyclonic Storm Nivar (Note: The name Nivar (Persian: نیوار, [niːˈvæːɾ]) was contributed by Iran and means "air, atmosphere" in Persian.) was a tropical cyclone which brought severe impacts to portions of Tamil Nadu and Andhra Pradesh in late November 2020.
 The eighth depression and fourth named storm of the 2020 North Indian Ocean cyclone season, Nivar originated from a disturbance in the Intertropical Convergence Zone.
 The disturbance gradually organized and on 23 November, both the Joint Typhoon Warning Center (JTWC) and the India Meteorological Department (IMD) reported that a tropical depression had formed.
 On the next day, both agencies upgraded the system to a tropical storm, with the latter assigning it the name Nivar.
 Nivar made its landfall over north coastal Tamil Nadu between Puducherry and Chennai close to Marakkanam.
 Overall, Nivar caused $600 million in damages.

 Meteorological history

 On 22 November, an area of low pressure formed in the Bay of Bengal, off the coast of Tamil Nadu.
 It intensified into a depression in the early hours of 23 November.
 In the early hours of 24 November, it further intensified into a cyclonic storm and it was named Nivar.
 Immediately, the Joint Typhoon Warning Centre gave a TCFA and designated it unofficially as Tropical Cyclone 04B.
 The IMD issued cyclone warnings off the coast of Tamil Nadu, Pondicherry and Sri Lanka.
 On 25 November, the cyclone reached its peak intensity of 120 km/h, which classified it as a Very Severe Cyclonic Storm.
 The JTWC designated it as a category 1 tropical cyclone of 130 km/h.
 It made a landfall in Marakkanam close to Pondicherry at midnight on 25 November.
 After that, it gradually weakened into a Deep Depression in the early hours of the 26th and the JTWC issued the final warning on the system at the same time.
 Afterwards, the system entered back into the Bay of Bengal as a Deep Depression and made its second and final landfall at the Andhra Pradesh coast on the same day.
 It weakened in the early hours of 27 November at the Rayalaseema region.